bozydar/insane/README.md

 #### TODO ####

 * Generate embedded functions for n-ary built-ins - DONE
-* Autogenerate curryable for multiparameter functions
+* Autogenerate curryable for multiparameter functions - DONE
 * Allow for calling functions declared in the same module
 * Clone only when needed
 * Add line information to Err